mdibl/biocore_documentation/intro_to_cwl.md

 ```

 ## Editing Configuration Files

+**the tutorial contents of this markdown have moved, please refer to the minota-quality-control doc (though the steps are more or less the same**

 * Before we can start working with CWL directly, it's important to first get a grasp on how to edit the configuration files needed to successfully execute a wrapped tool
 * As mentioned above, they can be written in either the JSON or YAML language